-Course Code Course Name Examination Scheme
+Course Course Examination Scheme

-Theory Marks Term Practical Oral Total
+Code Name Th eory Mark S Term Practical Oral Total

-Inte rnal A ssessment End Work
+Internal Assessment End Work

 IA 1 IA 2 Average Sem Exam

-IL 367 Polymers and Polymeric Materials 40 40 40 60 100
+IL 367 Polymers and Polymeric Materials 40 40 40 60 - 100

 - 1. To impart a scientific approach and to familiarize the applications of polymeric materials in the field of engineering. - 2.
 The student with the knowledge of the basic polymer science will understand and explain scientifically the various problems related to polymeric materials in the industry/engineering field. - 3.
 To develop abilities and skills that are relevant to the study and practice of polymer science and engineering.